CurveDocs/curve-docs/docs/LLAMMA/controller.md

 ### `borrow_more`
 !!! description "`controller.borrow_more(collateral: uint256, debt: uint256):`"

-    Function to borrow more stable coins while adding more collateral (not necessary)
+    Function to borrow more stablecoins while adding more collateral (not necessary).

+    Emits event: `UserState` and `Borrow`

     | Input      | Type   | Description |
     | ----------- | -------| ----|